Andrewneteye4343/scDock/README.md

 ### Input:
 scRNA/snRNA data (CellRanger output files, .h5 and .txt are available in scDock)
 ### Output:
+● Seurat_object.rds files from Seurat analysis steps.
+● CellChat.rds file from CellChat analysis.
+● Protein structure(s) found from top CellChat results.
+● Compound strucutre(s) from cas.txt or fda.txt.
-Small molecular docking results based on the top strongest cellular signalings across cell types (you can choose your interested cell type)
+● Molecular docking results based on the strongest intercellular signaling pathways across cell types (you can select the cell types of interest).

 ### How to use:
 Enter scDock virtual environment and conduct the following command